Neuro-kiran/Tips-data-visualization/README.md

 You can explore these notebooks to gain insights into tipping behavior, uncover patterns, and understand how different factors may influence tips.

-## Usage

-Feel free to use the provided Jupyter Notebook files as a reference for your own data analysis projects or as a learning resource for data visualization using Python and Seaborn.

 ## Getting Started